 Tom began meditating in 1968 while enrolled in an intense graduate program at Yale University.
 He was struggling not only with the curriculum, but also with anger and a battered down self- esteem.
 Meditation clarified issues and elucidated the paths forward.
 Tom then completed the full PhD Program in record time.
 He began teaching meditation and healing in 1976, after a magical meeting with Elizabeth Kubler-Ross at a Ram Dass retreat.
 Tom teaches at many different venues, including yoga retreats, universities, hospitals and corporate firms.
 He also sees individual clients.
 Tom’s book, Our Two Gardens: How to Cultivate Healing and CD, Meditation and Healing, are available on his website www.hathahouse.com.

-April 16, 2020 Speaker: Caitlin Schmitt PT, DPT, LMBT, Integrative Physical Therapy for the Treatment of Chronic Pain.
+April 16, 2020 TO BE RE-SCHEDULED Speaker: Caitlin Schmitt PT, DPT, LMBT, Integrative Physical Therapy for the Treatment of Chronic Pain.

 Caitlin is a PT at The Wellness Station in Durham, NC.
 She earned her Doctoral degree in Physical Therapy from Northern Arizona University.
 She has been a massage therapist and Craniosacral Therapy practitioner for over a decade and she integrates these skills into her physical therapy practice.